Funding

 Step 1.
 Make sure your Organization’s Treasurer has Passed the Treasurer’s Test

 To be eligible for Senate Funding, a treasurer from your organization must pass the Treasurer’s Test with a score of 80 or above.
-If you have questions on whether or not you have passed the test, the Registry of Certified Organizational Treasurers can be found here.
-If you have any questions about this test, please contact Treasurer Grodsky.
+If you have questions on whether or not you have passed the test, the Registry of Certified Organizational Treasurers can be found here here.
+If you have any questions about this test, please contact Treasurer Forbes.
+The deadline for this test to receive funding in the Spring 2026 Budgetary Cycle is January 12th at 6 PM.

 Take the TestStep 2.
 Attend a Budget Orientation Meeting

 Additionally, a representative from your organization must have attended the Organizational Budget Orientation meeting.
-These meetings are held prior to the Fall and Spring Budgetary applications opening.
-If you are unsure if your organization was represented at one of these meetings, please contact Finance Chair Forbes.
+These meetings are held prior to the Spring Budgetary applications opening.
+See above for the dates.
+If you are unsure if your organization was represented at one of these meetings, please contact Finance Chair Bala.
+Slides from the most recent orientation meeting can be found here:

-The Student Activity Fee is a fee that each student pays as part of their tuition and fees at Carolina.
-The job of the Undergraduate Senate is to disperse part of this fee money to groups and organizations on campus in order to support the activities of student organizations.
+The Student Organizations Fee is a fee that each student pays as part of their tuition and fees at Carolina.
+The job of The Senate of the Undergraduate Student Body is to disburse part of this fee money to groups and organizations on campus in order to support the activities of student organizations.

 How do I make sure I can get funding for my organization?

 At first glance, the process for receiving funding can seem fairly complicated, but it is relatively easy to do.
 If your organization meets certain requirements (listed below and further detailed in the Undergraduate Code), you can fill out an application for funding for your organization.
 Once you have filled out this form, you will be contacted with a date and time you will need to attend a Finance Night.
-This is a meeting of the Finance Committee of the Undergraduate Senate that will examine your request and decide how much money to allocate for your organization.
+This is a meeting of the Finance Committee of The Senate of the Undergraduate Student Body that will examine your request and decide how much money to allocate for your organization.
 Once all organizations which have submitted a proper request during a funding cycle have been heard, the Finance Committee will create a budget that is approved by the full Senate.
-Additionally, your organization may be awarded money through a subsequent appropriation if you did not apply for funds during the budgetary cycle.
-Once your organization has been awarded this money, you can be reimbursed through the CUSO process which is administered by the Carolina Union.
+Additionally, your organization may be allocated money through a subsequent appropriation if you did not receive funds during the budgetary cycle.
+Once your organization has been allocated this money, you can be reimbursed through the CUSO process which is administered by the Carolina Union.
 More information about the reimbursement process can be found here.

 What might prevent me from getting funding?

 There are some common pitfalls that organizations often face that can prevent them from receiving funding.
 Most notably, you are only allowed to apply to one funding cycle per semester not including the food insecurity application.
 To be eligible for Senate Funding, a treasurer from your organization must pass the Treasurer’s Test with a score of 80 or above.
-That test may be found here.
-If you have any questions about this test, please contact Treasurer Grodsky.
+That test may be found above on this page in Step 1.
+If you have any questions about this test, please contact Treasurer Forbes.
 Additionally, a representative from your organization must have attended the Organizational Budget Orientation meeting.
 These meetings are held prior to the Fall and Spring Budgetary applications opening.
-If you are unsure if your organization was represented at one of these meetings, please contact Finance Chair Forbes.
-There are additional restrictions on the types of programs and expenditures that the Undergraduate Senate can fund; these are detailed in the Student Code.
+If you are unsure if your organization was represented at one of these meetings, please contact Finance Chair Bala.
+There are additional restrictions on the types of programs and expenditures that The Senate of the Undergraduate Student Body can fund; these are detailed in the Student Code.
 Additionally, funding requests are reviewed according to a set of viewpoint neutral, objective criteria which are outlined in the undergraduate code.
-These criteria are: representation; vitality; specialization.
+These criteria are: representation; vitality; and specialization.
 Organizations should seek to tailor their applications to these criteria to maximize the funding they can receive.